 As mentioned in the IUTA rules the IUTA adheres to the rules, regulations and policies of the World Anti-Doping Agency (WADA).
 If there is a conflict between WADA rules and IUTA rules, IUTA rules supersedes.
 It is the responsibility of each participant of IUTA sanctioned races to comply with the applicable anti-doping WADA rules, regulations and policies.

-WADA’s Article 2.1.1 states: "It is each Athlete’s personal duty to ensure that no Prohibited Substance enters his or her body.
+- WADA’s article 2.1.1 states: "It is the Athletes’ personal duty to ensure that no Prohibited Substance enters their bodies.
 Athletes are responsible for any Prohibited Substance or its Metabolites or Markers found to be present in their Samples.
-Accordingly, it is not necessary that intent, Fault, negligence or knowing Use on the Athlete’s part be demonstrated in order to establish an anti-doping rule violation under Article 2.1."
+Accordingly, it is not necessary that intent, Fault, Negligence or knowing Use on the Athlete’s part be demonstrated in order to establish an anti-doping rule violation under Article 2.1"

 - inform your doctor that as an active athlete you are subject to anti-doping rules.

 - check all substances, supplements, medications and treatment methods against the WADA Prohibited List, even if you've used it before.

 - check all supplements against contaminations.
 The links below can help you.

 If an athlete uses medications that are wholly or partially on the WADA's list of prohibited substances or forbidden methods, the athlete must report all facts to the IUTA before the competition.
 As with medications the athlete should check the status and confirm TUE requirements if using or intending to use banned substances and/or prohibited methods.
 We ask you to send all information regarding anti-doping to